-Envisioneering, Inc. is a service-disabled veteran-owned small business (SDVOSB) with 30 years of experience dedicated to mission support and technology development for US national defense.
+Envisioneering, Inc. is a small business (SB) with 30 years of experience dedicated to mission support and technology development for US national defense.
 Envisioneering delivers effective and innovative solutions to government and commercial clients.
 We employ expert scientists, engineers, technicians, analysts, administrative and security personnel to meet our customer’s most challenging and complex technical and operational problems.

 Envisioneering provides expertise to address our nation’s most critical challenges, developing creative concepts and technologies for the US military and to support the development of innovative strategies for National security.

 We provide scientific and engineering services across the electromagnetic spectrum including: research, analysis, design, development, modeling, test and evaluation, and integration.
 Technologies include: directed energy, high power microwave and radio-frequency systems, high energy lasers, manned and unmanned aviation sensors, counter IED systems, and specialized electro-optical and infrared devices.
 Our diversified organization also provides unique logistics support and training for military missions, maintenance and calibration of specialized gages and field equipment, and creative support during dynamic military exercises.
 Our capabilities apply attributes for desired human factors, environmental effects, cybersecurity, and cost realism.

 Electronic Weapon Systems Research

 Envisioneering’s research and development work has covered a broad range of frequency bands from pulse power to conventional RF, to millimeter wave, to terahertz and laser optical bands.
 Our technological research provides underlying knowledge across the optical and microwave spectrum.
 Envisioneering’s superb technical skills and our industry partners push forward performance and innovation in the fields of Directed Energy and Electronic Weapons Systems, and the use of these by operating forces in both an offensive and defensive postures.